Replacement, Reduction, and Refinement

 LIMULUS AMEBOCYTE LYSATE (LAL) CARTRIDGE TECHNOLOGY

-Our FDA-licensed Endosafe® cartridge technology replaces the use of hundreds of thousands of rabbits each year in the safety testing of human and animal products for contamination.
+Our FDA-licensed Endosafe® cartridge technology replaces the use of hundreds of thousands of rabbits each year in the safety testing of human and animal products for contamination per the 3Rs initiative.
 Since 1992, only Charles River requires fishermen to hand-harvest crabs for use in our lab, where their blood (LAL) is harnessed as a natural indicator for contamination.
 Crabs are then returned to the sea unharmed within a day's time.
 Additional technology uses human blood cells as an in vitro test system for the detection of pyrogens.

 Learn more about how we are helping to ensure the continued population growth of the horseshoe crab.